-Each student will choose a final project topic in consultation with the instructor.
-Topic selections are due before spring break.
-A written paper will be due at the end of the semester, as well as a 30-minute oral presentation to the class in lieu of a final exam.
+You will choose a final project topic in consultation with the instructor.
+You will start by posing a genuine question about anything related to quantum information that makes you curious.
+Throughout the semester, you will document your search for an answer.
+By spring break you should identify an aspect of the answer that requires a deep dive into the literature (or even original research!).
+A written paper reviewing what you have learned will be due at the end of the semester, as well as a 30-minute oral presentation to the class, in lieu of a final exam.